 We’re excited to offer you this culturally rich and history-packed boutique tour package that is the best of Belgium beer & battlefields

-On this land-based package we visit 4 countries, 6 military cemeteries (incl.
-General Patton’s grave in Luxembourg), 7 museums, 7 breweries (+ 2 additional tastings from award-winning breweries), multiple battlefields from 3 wars (WW1, WW2, Napoleonic), and much more.
+On this matchless land-based package we visit 3 countries, 4 military cemeteries (incl.
+General Patton’s grave in Luxembourg), 4 museums, 4 breweries (+ 2 additional tastings from award-winning breweries), multiple battlefields from 2 wars (WW1 & WW2), and much more.

-Note: This package has been designed so you can either sign up for it exclusively or piggyback it with one of our other tour programs (D-Day Beaches & Beyond in Normandy and Harriman’s adventure novel package “Quest for the Bavarian Cross” that takes in Germany & Austria highlights) to extend the cultural experience and enlightenment.
+Piggybacking: This package has been designed so you can either sign up for it exclusively or piggyback it with one of Brett’s other tour programs to extend the cultural experience and enlightenment.
 But, be quick, the tour will sell out as there are only a handful of seats available.
-Reserve your place today!
+(Piggyback this package with another and deduct 50% from the advance payment of that tour.)

 Money, details are listed below the package itinerary.

-Brussels to Bruges via Bastogne & Battle of the Bulge
+Bruges to Dunkirk via Bastogne & Battle of the Bulge

-Maximum capacity for this tour is 7 persons.
+Maximum capacity for this one-time tour is 7 persons — UPDATE: 3 places remain for this tour package.

 Reserve your spot now before this package is sold out!

-Suggested viewing for this tour: “The Monuments Men” (excellent) — “Beneath Hill 60” (must-see) — “Dunkirk” (must-see) — “Band of Brothers” (especially episodes 6: “Bastogne” & 7: “The Breaking Point”) — “Battle of the Bulge” (classic) — “In Bruges” (R rated: wowing scenery throughout but very vulgar and violent) — “Waterloo” (gives insight but don’t expect a particularly good movie for the mega-bucks spent on making it, thus you can skip “Waterloo” if time is not on your side.
-Though, the film did receive umpteen positive reviews for its epic battle scenes utilizing the some 16,000 Soviet soldiers and cavalry brigade it took to make the film.
-Yes, Soviet, because in this movie the Battle of Waterloo was filmed entirely in the Ukraine, then part of the U.S.S.R.).
+Suggested viewing for this tour: “The Monuments Men” (excellent) — “Darkest Hour” (excellent) — “Beneath Hill 60” (must-see) — “Dunkirk” (must-see) — “Band of Brothers” (especially episodes 6 & 7: “Bastogne” & “The Breaking Point”) — “Battle of the Bulge” (classic) — “In Bruges” (R rated: wowing scenery throughout but very vulgar and violent).

 BRUGES (2 nights):

-DAY 3, Sunday, September 2 — Flanders Fields, steamed mussels & chocolate nirvana
+DAY 1 (Saturday, September 7) — Introductions, steamed mussels & chocolate nirvana

-From Brussels we skip to the west coast of Belgium to Bruges, capital of the Flemish province of West Flanders.
-En route, Harriman will escort the group via Flanders Field American Cemetery (see cemetery No. 1) to pay respects to the selfless “doughboys” who rest eternal in this bucolic corner of Belgium.
-In Bruges, we check into our downtown digs, relax with some free time before setting off on a walking tour of Old Town, see the chocolate-making process at one of the city’s top chocolatiers, then tour a local brewery and blow the froth off a couple.
+Today, we set off on a walking tour of Old Town, see the chocolate-making process at one of the city’s top chocolatiers, then tour a local brewery and blow the froth off a couple.
 The perfect evening to indulge in a traditional pot of steamed mussels in white wine sauce with parsley, butter, and shallots.
 Mmm.

-After breakfast, we hop on a boat and cruise the quaint canals of Bruges, and tour another blue-chip brewery.
+After breakfast, we hop on a boat and cruise the quaint canals of Bruges, followed by a visit to another blue-chip brewery.
 The rest of the day is free time.
-Harriman will offer general information and sightseeing suggestions, such as to climb the 366 dizzying steps of the town’s 13th-century bell tower (Belfort) for Bruges’ best view, or visit the Church of Our Lady to see Michelangelo’s Madonna and Child, featured in George Clooney’s 2014 film: “The Monuments Men.”
+Brett will offer general information and sightseeing suggestions, such as to climb the 366 dizzying steps of the town’s 13th-century bell tower (Belfort) for Bruges’ best view, or visit the Church of Our Lady to see Michelangelo’s Madonna and Child, featured in George Clooney’s 2014 film: “The Monuments Men.”

 YPRES (2 nights):

-Another exciting day on our itinerary, we wend south along the coast of West Flanders and cross into France to visit Dunkirk, scene of the “Miracle of Dunkirk” when some 400,000 British troops managed to escape from the beaches back to England under the noses of the Nazis from May 26 thru June 4, 1940.
-We will visit the main evacuation beach, memorials, cemetery, and museum to better understand how the miracle materialized.
+Another exciting day on our itinerary, we wend south along the coast of West Flanders and cross into France to visit Dunkirk, scene of the “Miracle of Dunkirk” when some 400,000 British and French troops managed to escape from the beaches back to England under the noses of the Nazis from May 26 thru June 4, 1940.
+We will visit the main evacuation beach, the “mole,” and museum to better understand how the miracle materialized.
 From Dunkirk we jump back across the border into Belgium to Ypres, a.k.a.
-Ieper, formerly a hellish World War I battlefield on the Western Front and namesake of the famous poem “In Flanders Fields,” penned by Lt.
+Ieper, formerly a hellish World War I battlefield on the Western Front and locale of the famous poem “In Flanders Fields,” penned by Lt.
 Col. John McCrae with the Canadian army.
 After checking into our pastoral digs, we’ll take in more historic sites and beer tasting.
-At 8 p.m. we view the traditional and touching Last Post ceremony (British salute to the fallen soldier) at the Menin Gate followed by dinner, Harriman’s treat.
+At 8 p.m. we view the traditional and touching Last Post ceremony (British salute to the fallen soldier) at the Menin Gate followed by dinner.

 Today we visit multiple battlefield sites, including the famed Hill 60 and the memorial site where John McCrae authored “In Flanders Fields” in 1915.
 Continuing our bucket-list odyssey, we trot over to the village of Watou on the French border and discover a new religion at the heavenly St. Bernardus brewery.